-5) The default module name is Module1; choose a better name.
-Although it is still not descriptive, I used Recorded.
+- 4) Be certain to open the library container named My Macros.
+Find the library named Standard under My Macros.
+Be warned, every library container has a library named Standard.
+Select the Standard library and click New Module to create a new module to contain the macro. - 5) The default module name is Module1.
 Type a descriptive name and click OK to create the module.
 The OpenOffice.org Basic Macros dialog is displayed again, showing the new module.